 Panama Geisha is grown in the highlands of the Boquete region in the Chiriqui Province of western Panama.
 The particular coffee that won these awards was Esmerelda Special grown by the farm Hacienda La Esmerelda where elevations are from 1,450 to 1,700 meters above sea level (qualifying as Strictly Hard Bean (SHB)) on the slopes of Volcan Baru.

 Panama Geisha Coffee Review

 Geisha coffee exhibits a subdued yet intense floral and jasmine-like aroma and a distinct though delicate acidity, balanced and bright with shimmers of white wine and notes of berries, mango, papaya, and mandarin oranges.
 The long aftertaste/finish provides distinct bergamot-like notes.

 Origins of the Geisha Coffee Plant

-Panama Geisha Coffee and Espresso Brewing Tips
+Panama Geisha Coffee Brewing Tips

-We also provide detailed coffee flavor profiles of Gourmet Coffees and instructions on preparing Espresso Drink Recipes.
+We also provide detailed coffee flavor profiles of gourmet coffee and instructions on preparing Espresso Drink Recipes.